 Contact Us Today

 If you’re worried about the future of your family, reach out to Grief Recovery Center today.
 Our licensed family counselors in Houston can help you restore harmony to your family.
 Working together, you’ll see that there is hope for your future.
-We also offer free consultations by phone.
+We also offer consultations by phone.

-Contact Grief Recovery Center to schedule a free phone consultation by calling us at (832) 413-2410 today.
+Contact Grief Recovery Center to schedule a phone consultation by calling us at (832) 413-2410 today.